 The Wumpus World can be modelled in different ways.
 In the simplest model, the initial ABox contains the connections between the cells, the agent's location, and the facts that the agent carries an arrow, and that the Wumpus is alive (Model PL1).
 For this, Boolean combinations of concept/role literals are enough.
 In Model PL2, we include the fact that the Wumpus is at exactly one location by enumerating all possible cases in a big disjunction.
-We turn PL1 into a DL problem by including the information $\exists at. \top$ (wumpus) (Model DL1).
+We turn PL1 into a DL problem by including the information ∃at.⊤(wumpus) (Model DL1).
 Model DL2 is obtained from PL2 by adding this same assertion, which here is redundant.
-Table 2 shows the runtimes, where n/a stands for unavailable expressivity and for nontermination in 15 minutes.
-For the propositional models we also used the action language Flux [Thielscher, 2005].
+Table 2 shows the runtimes, where n/a stands for unavailable expressivity and \ for non-termination in 15 minutes.
+For the propositional models we also used the action programming language Flux [24].